Web App Deployment Overview

 A Standalone web app is an app that you manually run on your server.
 Once you transfer the app to the server, you have to start the app (usually from the command line) and leave it running in order to people to access the web app.
 In addition, a Standalone web app is accessed through a port, which you specify when building the app.
 Essentially, a standalone web app consists of both the web server and your web app.

-To start a standalone web app, use the command line.
+To start a web app, use the command line.
 In its simplest form, you can just type the name of the web app:

 You can also change many setting using command-line options.
 This command starts the web app on a specific port: